I

 think that I took the above photograph in the fall of 1983, just

-windows and opening the rear vent windows!
+opening the rear window vents!

 I

-was still working at Dodge-Reliance Electric Company, for a while.
+was still working at Dodge-Reliance Electric Company for a while.
 I

-the depth of her Christian faith and spirituality.
+depth of her Christian faith and spirituality.

 As

-far as I know, I was the last office employee to be laid off, in the
+far as I know, I was the last office employee to be laid off in the

-bachelors degree, at East Tennessee State University (ETSU), in
+bachelor's degree at East Tennessee State University (ETSU) in

-apartment that I rented, just off campus.
+small apartment that I rented just off campus.

 Papaw

-Wood passed, on March 14th, 1983.
-(I've written about Papaw Wood
+Wood passed away on March 14, 1983.
+I've written about Papaw Wood

-remember a voice saying, “You can do more than program computers
+saying, “You can do more than program computers the rest of your

-the rest of your life.”
-I consider that to have been my “call to
+life.”
+I consider that to have been my call to preach.
+I

-Christ.
-I'd found my calling.
+found my calling.

 I